How to choose a restaurant location

 You need to do this not just for the record.
 If your electricity supply is enough to maintain just one coffee machine, it’s clear there is no chance you will open a fine-dining restaurant.
 Or, equally, if there is room for full scale production but you only have enough space for a few seats.
 Take a look at every aspect of your concept and compare it with the actual location before leasing.

-Even if you have chosen one of the best restaurant concepts in the world, you need to be aware of what surrounds you.
+Even if you have chosen one of the, you need to be aware of what surrounds you.
 Do a little research to figure out if the area where you want to locate your place doesn’t have ten-to-fifteen similar concepts: It simply doesn’t make sense to open a pizza-restaurant when there is another one 100 meters away.
 On the other hand, when you have a special offer that doesn’t match any of your competitors you’ve got a chance.
 For example, your bakery makes pastries that differ from all the other local bakeries, for example you have a great range of handmade vegetarian pastries.
 Forewarned is forearmed, right?

 Keep an eye on every restaurant in your neighborhood and especially your direct competitors and most successful restaurant locations.
 You can visit them under cover or send one of your employees to scout out the competition.
-It is very important to know their strengths and weaknesses: Which dish is a bestseller and which is least popular; what is the busiest time; do they have special deals that you haven’t thought of, what bakery POS and marketing software do they use, etc.?
+It is very important to know their strengths and weaknesses: Which dish is a bestseller and which is least popular; what is the busiest time; do they have special deals that you haven’t thought of what restaurant POS system and marketing software do they use, etc.?
 This knowledge will give you an opportunity not only keep up but also to build a strategy to get one step ahead.
 But don’t turn healthy competition into some kind of frantic obsession.
 Put your restaurant first and focus on your own success.